 A summary table for all participants is compiled at the end of the section.

-For the moment, the content is updated until the Third Meeting of the pilot (23 January 2025).
-MSs will update their corresponding part of this section based on further work and the last testing steps performed until the end of the pilot, expected by June 2025.

 Belgium (Flanders)

 Summary of results

 BE-Flanders have led the working group for the development of a DCAT schema plugin for GeoNetwork open source.
 Particularly, the team has developed a plugin based on DCAT-AP 2 that is currently being embedded in the GeoNetwork core branch of this open source software.
 Thus, it is available for other organisations willing to test and/or reuse it.